-While scaling a service business comes with its own challenges, it’s not impossible.
-Sure enough, there are women-run service businesses that are making bank and paving the way for thousands of service businesses to scale up.
+While scaling a service business comes with its own set of challenges, there are women-run service businesses that are making bank and paving the way for thousands of service businesses to scale up.
 I am going to highlight a few here:

 Moxie Bookkeeping works with small businesses by helping them get their finances in order and taking accounting of busy entrepreneurs’ plates so they can focus on the things they love.
 Founder Ean Murphy started the agency in 2003 and one of the main ways she has been able to scale is by productizing the services Moxie offers.
 On their services page, you can see the different packages they offer for bookkeeping, consulting and coaching.

 Aside from having successfully scaled their service businesses by productizing their services, using solid systems and delegating, these women all have else something in common.
 They took the leap from creating a job for themselves to creating a company.